Programme Risk

 Mixed-Use Developments

-Mixed-use developments require precise coordination between multiple asset classes, programme sequencing and commercial control.
+Mixed‑use developments demand precise coordination between different asset classes, programme logic and commercial control.

-Digital construction analysis provides early visibility over quantity assumptions, procurement exposure and delivery risks before construction begins.
+Digital construction analysis highlights cost, procurement and delivery risks across uses before construction begins.

 Typical commercial pressures